 TP-LINK 16-Port Gigabit Ethernet Rackmount Switch (TL-SG1016D)

-Like the SG1008D we discussed earlier, the TL-SG1016D is an unmanaged switch that gets away with being so thanks to its plug and play simplicity which makes it a breeze to use for even those of us who aren’t very tech savvy.
-The TL-SG1016D is well ventilated and didn’t heat up even after being connected at every port for a number of hours during our tests.
+Like the SG1008D I discussed earlier, the TL-SG1016D is an unmanaged switch that gets away with being so thanks to its plug-and-play simplicity which makes it a breeze to use for even those of us who aren’t very tech-savvy.
+The TL-SG1016D is well-ventilated and didn’t heat up even after being connected at every port for a number of hours during our tests.

 TP-LINK 24-Port Fast Ethernet Desktop Switch (TL-SF1024M)

 The next switch we’re looking at is the TP-LINK 24-Port Fast Ethernet Desktop Switch (TL-SF1024M).
-For those who are looking for a modest, and easy to use switch that can get the job done, the TL-SF1024M is a popular choice.
-The reason why that is so has a lot to do with the incredibly cheap price of this 24 port device.
-Since the TL-SF1024M is unmanaged, there are no ventilation fans needed to keep it at a steady temperature, all one really has to do with this switch is to plug it in and start using.
+For those who are looking for a modest, and easy-to-use switch that can get the job done, the TL-SF1024M is a popular choice.
+The reason why that is so has a lot to do with the incredibly cheap price of this 24-port device.
+Since the TL-SF1024M is unmanaged, there are no ventilation fans needed to keep it at a steady temperature, all one really has to do with this switch is to plug it in and start using it.

-For those who are conscious about the electricity used, you’ll be glad to know that the TL-SF1024M uses green Ethernet technology and showed remarkable energy saving during our tests.
-Overall, it runs great and despite being the modest device it is, the TL-SF1024M is actually not a bad looking device and is very lightweight too thanks to its plastic casing.
-We can’t think of why anyone would complain about placing it on their desktops.
-There is really not much to complain about with the TL-SF1024M given what it offers for the price however, if you’re looking for a switch that allows you to configure settings such as your mac address or VLANs, maybe you should consider a managed switch instead.
+For those who are conscious of the electricity used, you’ll be glad to know that TL-SF1024M uses green Ethernet technology and showed remarkable energy-saving during our tests.
+Overall, it runs great and despite being the modest device it is, the TL-SF1024M is actually not a bad-looking device and is very lightweight too, thanks to its plastic casing.
+I can’t think of why anyone would complain about placing it on their desktops.
+There is not much to complain about with the TL-SF1024M given what it offers for the price however, if you’re looking for a switch that allows you to configure settings such as your Mac address or VLANs, maybe you should consider a managed switch instead.

 NETGEAR ProSAFE GS116E 16-Port Gigabit Web Managed (Plus) Switch

 Next up is the NETGEAR ProSAFE GS116E 16-Port Gigabit Desktop Web Managed (Plus) Switch.
 At a glance, the GS116E boasts a very sleek design in a metal body.
-We found it to be very Premium feeling.
-However, we aren’t here to talk about looks alone now are we?
+I found it to be a very Premium feeling.
+However, I am not here to talk about looks alone now, are we?

-The fact that the GS116E is a web managed switch is good news to those who are looking for advanced options such as being able to monitor and control the traffic through segmenting your network.
-There are also a number of troubleshooting options that we found to be very useful in cases of common errors.
+The fact that the GS116E is a web-managed switch is good news to those who are looking for advanced options such as being able to monitor and control the traffic through segmenting your network.
+There are also a number of troubleshooting options that I found to be very useful in cases of common errors.